 Industry Innovation Partnership Program

-The Centre for Aging + Brain Health Innovation (CABHI) is excited to launch its third round of the Industry Innovation Partnership Program (I2P2).
-This program is intended to accelerate the evaluation and adoption of innovative products and services that address the needs of aging adults and the challenges presented by an aging population.
+The Industry Innovation Partnership Program is intended to accelerate the evaluation and adoption of innovative products and services that address the needs of aging adults and the challenges presented by an aging population.
 CABHI invites companies from around the world to apply for the opportunity to trial their solutions with leading seniors care organizations from across North America.
 Successful applicants will be partnered with one or more seniors care organizations and their pilot project receive up-to $500,000 (CAD) in matching-fund support.
 Projects must last between 12-15 months and commence by August 2018.
 It is expected that through this testing process, companies will be able to derive scientific evidence and user validation for their products or services, which is then intended to provide a stronger foundation for future uptake of their products or services by seniors’ care organizations.
 Applicants must have a matured product or service that they would like to test with older adults at a North American trial partner.
-View the 2018 Call for Innovations for the Industry Innovation Partnership Program – Round 3 in English or in French.

 Senior’s Care Strategic Innovation Fund (SCSIF)

 The SCSIF program is intended to accelerate the translation of research to products, services and practices that address the needs of aging adults and the challenges of an aging population.
 The program will support clinicians and researchers to refine, test, and validate innovative solutions in real-world settings.
 This program supports projects that can make a system-wide impact in aging and brain health.
 SCSIF will fund projects up to $200,000 (CAD), for 12 to 18 months to refine and trial innovative solutions in real-world settings.